A Combinatorial Characterization of Supervised Online Learnability: Introduction

 In this work, we are interested in characterizing online learnability in full generality.
-The only known sequential complexity measure for an arbitrary tuple $(\mathcal{X}, \mathcal{Y}, \mathcal{Z}, \mathcal{H}, \ell)$ is the sequential Rademacher complexity of the loss class $\ell \circ \Hcal := \{(x, y) \mapsto \ell(y, h(x)): h \in \mathcal{H}\}$. \cite{rakhlin2015online} show that this complexity measure upper bounds the minimax value of the game, thus providing a sufficient condition for online learnability in general.
-In particular, \cite{rakhlin2015online} show that if the sequential Rademacher complexity of the loss class $\ell \circ \mathcal{H}$ is sublinear in the time horizon $T$, then the tuple $(\mathcal{X}, \mathcal{Y}, \mathcal{Z}, \mathcal{H}, \ell)$ is online learnable.
-However, \cite{hanneke2023multiclass} prove that even for the natural problem of online multiclass classification, sublinear sequential Rademacher complexity is not \textit{necessary} for online learnability.
-Accordingly, we investigate the following question. \begin{guidingquestion}{}{} Given any tuple $(\mathcal{X}, \mathcal{Y}, \mathcal{Z}, \mathcal{H}, \ell)$, what are necessary and sufficient conditions for $\mathcal{H}$ to be online learnable with respect to $\ell$? \end{guidingquestion}
+The only known sequential complexity measure for an arbitrary learning problem $(\mathcal{X}, \mathcal{Y}, \mathcal{Z}, \Hcal, \ell)$ is the sequential Rademacher complexity of the loss class $\ell \circ \Hcal := \{(x, y) \mapsto \ell(y, h(x)): h \in \mathcal{H}\}$.
+In particular, \cite{rakhlin2015online} show that if the sequential Rademacher complexity of the loss class $\ell \circ \mathcal{H}$ is a sublinear function of $T$, then $(\mathcal{X}, \mathcal{Y}, \mathcal{Z}, \Hcal, \ell)$ is online learnable.
+However, even for natural problems like online multiclass classification \citep{hanneke2023multiclass} and linear regression \citep{raman2024operator}, sublinear sequential Rademacher complexity is not \textit{necessary} for online learnability.
+Accordingly, we investigate the following question.